Basic Quantum Algorithms: Problem formulation and the main strategy

+The discrete logarithm problem can be formulated as follows.
+Let $G$ be a finite cyclic group generated by an element $a$, and let $b$ be an element in the subgroup generated by $a$.
+The goal is to determine an integer $s$ such that

+If the order of $a$ is $r$, then $s$ is defined modulo $r$, and we usually seek the unique solution in the range $0\le s<r$.
+In the multiplicative group $\mathbb{Z}_N^\times$, this means that, given $a$ and $b$, we want to find $s$ such that

+While this problem is believed to be hard for classical computers when the group is large, Shor's quantum algorithm solves it efficiently by exploiting the periodic structure of a suitable function associated with $a$ and $b$.

-Shor's factoring algorithm can efficiently calculate $\log_a b$ if order($b$) is a nontrivial factor of order($a$), because $\log_a b=$order($a$)/order($b$) in this case.
-Before attempting to calculate $\log_a b$ using discrete-logarithm algorithms, we check whether the order of $b$ divides the order of $a$.
-If not, then we use a quantum algorithm that efficiently calculates $\log_a b$ for an arbitrary $b$ in $G_a$.
+Shor's order-finding algorithm can efficiently compute $\log_a b$ in some cases because the value $\mathrm{ord}(a)/\mathrm{ord}(b)$ may coincide with $\log_a b$ (see Exercise~\ref{exe:log-special-case}).
+Before attempting to compute $\log_a b$ using a general discrete-logarithm algorithm, we may compute $s=\mathrm{ord}(a)/\mathrm{ord}(b)$ efficiently using Shor's order-finding algorithm and then check whether $b=a^s$.
+If this is not the case, we use a quantum algorithm that efficiently computes $\log_a b$ for an arbitrary $b \in G_a$, as described below.